GochoMugo/cs/programming-languages/bnf/README.md

 # Backus-naur Form (BNF)

-> Peter Naur referred to as a metalinguistic formulae,
+> Peter Naur referred to BNF as a metalinguistic formulae,
 >
 > "Sequences of characters enclosed in the bracket <> represent
 > metalinguistic variables whose values are sequences of symbols.